KasperFranz/AntiAd/README.md

 [![Download][bukkitSVG]][bukkitLink]
 [![Download][spigotSVG]][spigotLink]

-The goal of AntiAd is to help you maintain a server where people don't advertise, spam or write in all caps.
+The goal of Core is to help you maintain a server where people don't advertise, spam or write in all caps.
 When a player is sending advertisement or spam in the chat it shows a message to the people with the permission `antiad.see` the advertised/spammy message - The advertising/spammy player gets a warning and a message that spam/advertisement isn't allowed (the message can be changed in the config).
 We are doing this by giving everyone n (default 3) chances (resets with a server restart), when they used their 3 chances there a executed a command (the command can be set in the config).